Max Planck Institute for Chemical Ecology

 Fax: +49 3641 57-1002

-This institute has an International Max Planck Research School (IMPRS):IMPRS "The Exploration of Ecological Interactions with Molecular and Chemical Techniques"
+This institute has an International Max Planck Research School (IMPRS):IMPRS on Chemical Communication in Ecological Systems

 In addition, there is the possibility of individual doctoral research.
 Please contact the directors or research group leaders at the Institute.